RoanH/KeysPerSecond/README.md

 18 February 2017: Added support for a variable size & added an icon to the window.<br>
 21 March 2017: Major performance improvements & change opacity settings to use a percentage.<br>
 21 March 2017: Made adding keys a little bit easier.<br>
-30 March 2017: Implemented a right click dialog, pause functionality & a snap to screen edge function.
+30 March 2017: Implemented a right click dialog, pause functionality & a snap to screen edge function.<br>
+31 March 2017: Fix ! path bug, add arrow key moving, improve window draging, properly reset the graph, fix no on graph.

 ## Todo list / working on
 - Option to display the song you are currently playing